Build AI agents for support operations. Keep queue health, tooling, and planning visible.

 Quick answer

-Support Operations AI helps support ops managers build agents that monitor queue health, audit integrations, surface CSAT risk, and support capacity planning across the tools their team already uses.
+Support Operations AI helps support ops managers build AI assistants that monitor queue health, audit integrations, surface CSAT risk, and support capacity planning across the tools their team already uses.
 With Pinksheep, you describe the job in plain English, review the plan, and stay in control before important actions run.

 Support Operations AI helps your team handle repetitive work in plain English.
 Pinksheep connects to Zendesk, Freshdesk, Jira, Slack, and your support tools, shows you the plan, and helps you stay in control before anything important changes.